Going postal: Royal Oak, Michigan, 1991

 On November 14, 1991, in Royal Oak, Michigan, Thomas McIlvane killed five people, including himself, and injured five others with a rifle in Royal Oak's post office, after being fired from the Postal Service for "insubordination".
 He had been previously suspended for getting into altercations with postal customers on his route.

 For some time before the Royal Oak incident, the service had experienced labor/management and operational problems and customer service complaints.
 This had drawn the attention of local media.
 The Office of Senator Carl Levin investigated Royal Oak, the results of which were summarized in a September 10, 1991, staff memorandum.
 The memorandum documented "patterns of harassment, intimidation, cruelty and allegations of favoritism in promotions and demotions ... [and] testimony relating to wide-ranging delivery and service problems" before the McIlvane shooting.

 Goleta, California, 2006

-Jennifer San Marco, a former postal employee, shot and killed six postal employees before committing suicide with the same handgun on January 30, 2006, at a large postal processing facility in Goleta, California.
+On January 30, 2006, 44-year-old Jennifer San Marco, a former postal employee, shot and killed six postal employees at a large postal processing facility in Goleta, California before committing suicide.
 Police later also identified a seventh victim dead in a condominium complex in Goleta where San Marco once lived.
 According to media reports, the Postal Service had forced San Marco to retire in 2003 because of her worsening mental problems.
 The incident is believed to be the deadliest workplace shooting ever carried out in the United States by a woman.